-- applied to u, v, and w to account for the streamline of airflow over the building superstructure.
-After rotation, both v and w averaged zero, while u aligned with the mean horizontal wind. - 20 The severity of wind distortion is reflected in the tilt angle from the second rotation, which typically ranged from ~ 10° for W winds to ~ 20° for SW winds, as air was forced upwards when encountering the building.
+an upward transfer from the surface.
+The sonic anemometer temperature (T_s) was corrected for humidity to yield the air temperature (T_a) .
+A standard double rotational correction was applied to u, v, and w to account for the streamline of airflow over the building superstructure.
+After rotation, both v and w averaged zero, while u aligned with the mean horizontal wind.

+The severity of wind distortion is reflected in the tilt angle from the second rotation, which typically ranged from ~ 10° for W winds to ~ 20° for SW winds, as air was forced upwards when encountering the building.
 Distortion of airflow is also evident from the ratios in the variance spectra (S) between u, v, and w after rotation.
-In the inertial subrange (>~ 1 Hz), both $S_w(f)/S_u(f)$ and $S_v(f)/S_u(f)$ should be ~ 4/3, which 25 were indeed the case for westerly winds, implying minimally distorted flow.
-For SW winds, though, while $S_w(f)/S_u(f)$ remained at 4/3, $S_v(f)/S_u(f)$ was generally higher at - \sim 1.5, indicating a greater flow distortion (increased variance) in the direction orthogonal to the mean horizontal wind.
+In the inertial subrange (> ~ 1 Hz), both $S_w(f)/S_u(f)$ and $S_v(f)/S_u(f)$ should be ~ 4/3, which was indeed the case for westerly winds, implying minimally distorted flow.
+For SW winds, however, while $S_w(f)/S_u(f)$ remained at 4/3, $S_v(f)/S_u(f)$ was generally higher at ~ 1.5, indicating a greater flow distortion (increased variance) in the direction orthogonal to the mean horizontal wind.
 Fortunately, the computation of scalar fluxes only requires w, not u and v.
 Thus disturbance in the horizontal probably did not significantly bias OVOC fluxes, but may have contributed additional scatter.
-Despite the non-ideal measuring location, wind direction from the sonic anemometer generally shows good 5 agreement with the solid-state sensor from the PML rooftop and with the mechanical (cup) anemometer from Rame Head.
+Despite the nonideal measuring location, wind direction from the sonic anemometer generally shows good agreement with the solid-state sensor from the PML rooftop and with the mechanical (cup) anemometer from Rame Head.
 Due to an instrument fault, one or two channels of the sonic anemometer sensor often outputted corrupted data during heavy rain.
-No EC flux could be derived in such periods; however, mean wind speeds from the Rame Head were used in the evaluation of OVOC concentrations.
+No EC flux could be derived in such periods; however, mean wind speeds from the Rame Head were used in the evaluation of OVOC mixing ratios.